pdishuck/GAVISUNK/README.md

 I recommend a single input file for each haplotype, and to haplotype phase with canu and parental illumina (not currently incorporated into this pipeline)

 For now, run Snakefile locally on high memory machine

+Troubleshooting:
+may need to deactivate local conda env to get snakemake conda envs to work correctly ($PATH issues as in https://github.com/snakemake/snakemake/issues/883)